-Our lives are busy and we have lots of distractions from cell phones, work email, text messages, Facebook messages, and tweets.
-Sometimes all you want is to get away into the peaceful quiet only nature can offer.
-Welcome to Tunica Hills Wildlife Management Area, a unique outdoor wonderland of untouched land, dirt trails, diverse wildlife, and opportunities to hike, hunt, and enjoy a day in the wild woodlands of Louisiana.
+The simplicity and glory of the natural world is just right outside New Orleans and Baton Rouge.
+When you want to get away into the peaceful quiet only nature can offer head to the Tunica Hills Wildlife Management Area, a unique outdoor wonderland of untouched land, dirt trails, diverse wildlife, and opportunities to hike, hunt, and enjoy a day in the wild woodlands of Louisiana.

 Tunica Hills Activities

 Tunica Hills is a large area of over 5,906 acres and offers an extraordinary refuge for outdoorsy folks who love hiking, sightseeing, bird watching, wildlife viewing, and camping.
 The area has unique topography of rolling hills and a wide variety of animal inhabitants—some not found anywhere else in Louisiana.
 During Fall, the vast upland hardwood forests explode in color and are perfect for viewing the changing colors.
 Stroll on the nature trail with the family or try any of the three different hiking trails to view the Tunica scenery.
 A variety of wildlife calls Tunica Hills home, including white-tailed deer, squirrel, rabbit, wild turkey, eastern chipmunks and resident and migratory birds, including several rare in Louisiana, such as the worm-eating warbler and the Coopers hawk.

 Tunica Hills is a hunter’s paradise!
 Deer hunters love Tunica Hills, which also features unique opportunities for small game and turkey hunting.
 Activities like hunting and trapping still reign supreme across stretches of Louisiana where families continue long held traditions of bringing home food for the table.
 See hunting regulations in Tunica Hills.